Heyitswilson/Toasty-fullstack/README.md

 * Javascript - to add interactive elements to the app
 * jQuery library - to fetch backend data to the frontend

 ## To-do
-* Functional searchbar
+* Additional search bar functionality
-* Product categories
+* Additional categories functionality
-* Product comments and reviews
+* Comments and reviews
-* Checkout/Paypal API
+* Database efficiency